-Specialist Technical Staff, Site Managers, H&S Co-ordinators as appropriate will be responsible for the purchase of PPE ensuring that it is of the correct type, is suitable for the purpose and of the correct size to ensure that the fit is comfortable for the wearer.
-(Where specialist PPE is required staff may wish to refer to Health and Safety Team at Cornwall Council and/or the Health and Safety Executive for advice)
+The Site Manager and Office Manager will be responsible for the purchase of PPE ensuring that it is of the correct type, is suitable for the purpose and of the correct size to ensure that the fit is comfortable for the wearer, (where specialist PPE is required staff may wish to refer to Health and Safety Team at Cornwall Council and/or the Health and Safety Executive for advice).

-In addition responsible staff will ensure that suitable arrangements are in place for the storage, cleaning and replacement of PPE.
+In addition, responsible staff will ensure that suitable arrangements are in place for the storage, cleaning and replacement of PPE.
 (Replacement PPE must be readily available at all times).